-- Adopted a Cultural Strategy, which will deliver a co-ordinated programme of cultural activity across the district. - Adopted and embedded a District Health and Wellbeing Strategy, aligned to the county wide strategy and delivering improvements through five strategic levers. - Increased the provision of temporary accommodation across the district to support people back into long-term housing. - Delivered the Employment and Skills Partnership Action Plan, including commissioning a comprehensive skills study to understand and support the skills needs of people across the district. - Provided funding to support delivery of 11 innovative community wellbeing projects across the district.
+- Adopted and embedded a District Health and Wellbeing Strategy, aligned to the county wide strategy and delivering improvements through five strategic levers. - Delivered the Employment and Skills Partnership Action Plan, including commissioning a comprehensive skills study to understand and support the skills needs of people across the district. - Provided funding to support delivery of 11 innovative community wellbeing projects across the district.